harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 Updated the provisioner ID to conform to other steps.

-CDS-40897 A

-dded serviceHeader API refresh on save and update activity.
+CDS-40897 Added serviceHeader API refresh on save and update activity.

 CDS-41461

 Changed UI label text and made cosmetic changes to the layout of CD edit screens.

-CDS-41492 A

-dded caching to the API call to list repositories in Artifactory.
+CDS-41492 Added caching to the API call to list repositories in Artifactory.

 CDS-41532, ZD-3324